Over 30’s & Families Bali Volunteer Experience

-After having breakfast on Wednesday, you will visit BudeKeling silver vactorytengganan village and enjoy the nature in cold village.
-After lunch will continue to visit Goa Gajah Cave Temple.
+After having breakfast on Wednesday, you will visit Budakeling silver vactorytengganan village and enjoy nature.
+After lunch you will continue, to visit Goa Gajah Cave Temple.

 The special activity of Thursday would be the visit to the Sukawati Art Traditional Market after having breakfast.
-Once you do the painting, you can spend the day freely.
+Once you do the paintings, you can spend the day freely.